Each Pastille (soft gummies) contains:

 Give your health a boost by taking regular multivitamins

-There are a large amount of documented cases where people have been taken ill and it taken quite a length of time to realise the problem was just due to a lack of certain vitamin, either through poor diet, or because their body has been unable to regulate naturally.
+I’ve since discovered there are many documented cases where people have become seriously ill and it has taken a long time to realise the problem was simply due to a lack of certain vitamins, either through poor diet or because their bodies were unable to regulate levels naturally.